Announcing our 2025 contest winners!

 1. Visit the VGH & UBC Hospital Foundation + CYVAC Official Donation Website.
 VGH & UBC Hospital Foundation will email you the tax receipt after your donation.

 2. Please click on the contest’s fundraising teams to make a donation.
-Currently, the fundraising groups are: Youth Initiative Vancouver, AOMA Family, Andrew Eva and Ricky Tan, Sunrise Student Society, and DRM Youth New Media.
+Currently, the fundraising groups are: Youth Initiative Vancouver, AOMA Family, Andrew Eva and Ricky Tan, DRM Youth New Media, Rose & Amy, Fylin & Frank Fu, Aasta Xu & Echo Wu, Yue & Long Family, Little Cherry,

 Hope everyone can support them!
 More fundraising groups are welcome to join.
 The groups that have achieved the fundraising goals can receive an extraordinary “Charity Ambassador” certificate from the Competition Organizing Committee and the VGH & UBC Hospital Foundation.